zakame/chef-perlbrew/README.md

   * :perlbrew - The brewed perl (and optional library) to use for installing modules.

 ### perlbrew_run
-This LWRP runs a bash command in the context of a given perlbrew perl or local::lib.
+This resource runs a bash command in the context of a given perlbrew perl or local::lib.

 * Actions
   * ***:run (default)***